artrugh/sitecore/CustomerDataPlatform/4_guests.md

 This data depends on the organization requirements and identity rules.

-Organizations configure identity rules to check for a matching unique identifier that is internal to the organization (loyalty number, unique ID, browser reference, guest reference).
+Organizations configure identity rules to check for a matching unique identifier that is internal to the organization:
+- loyalty number
+- unique ID
+- browser reference
+- guest reference)

 Some organizations that use the 2.0 data model can use **Personally Identifiable Information(PII)** to identify guests.